 OLED vs LED – what’s the difference?

 Buying a new TV?
 OLED and LED are the main screen technologies.
-We explain the difference between them to help you decide which will be best for you.
+But before we get into the details, you may be asking yourself - what is the difference between OLED and LED?
+Here, we explain the key differences between them to help you decide which is best for you.

 There are various considerations to make when buying a new TV.
-One of the most important decisions is the type of screen technology – OLED or LED?
+One of the most important decisions is the type of screen technology – OLED vs LED?

 Most new TVs will have an LED screen.
 Sometimes referred to as LCD and NanoCell, they are all based on the same screen technology – though NanoCell is vastly superior to standard LED.